nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * At least one of the parameter fields must be provided.
 * If a field parameter is given more than once, the command will search only for the latest specifier.
 E.g., `n/Bobby n/cortez` will only search and return names with `cortez` in them.
 * The search is case-insensitive.
 E.g., `bobby` will match `Bobby`.
-* Applicants matching at least one keyword will be returned (i.e., OR search).
+* Applicants matching at least one keyword will be returned (i.e., _OR_ search).
 E.g., `n/Bobby Cortez` will return applicants with the name `Bobby Lacruz`, `Alexander Cortez`
 * The order of the keywords does not matter.
 E.g., `Bobby cortez` will match `Cortez bobby`.
 * Multiple field search: Across different fields, an _AND_ search is done, while an _OR_ search is still done within each field for its keywords.
-E.g., `n\Bobby Cortez g/male` will return male applicants with names matching `Bobby` or `Cortez`.
+E.g., `n/Bobby Cortez g/male` will return male applicants with names matching `Bobby` or `Cortez`.

 Search Types:
 1. Matching word: Keywords will only match if there is a full matching word.
 E.g., `Bobby` will not match `Bobbys`.